EMazarakis/Generative-AI-in-Graphics/README.md

 :point_right: To see and download the prompts of the benchmarking you can go to: [Benchmarking](Benchmarking/001.My_Benchmark.xlsx).

 # Generative Images
+The folder contains per model the generative models in which we did human evaluation.

+# Master Thesis
 :point_right: To see and download the master thesis you can go to: [Master Thesis](Master_Thesis_en.pdf).